academic advice

 “Cannot continue”

-A FN progression decision means that the student has failed most/all of their modules in the year and the Board have decided that they should not be allowed to continue on their course.
+An FN progression decision means that the student has failed most/all of their modules in the year and their academics have decided that they should not be allowed to continue on their course.

-If you wish to continue your course, you will need to successfully appeal this decision before you will be allowed to do so.
+If you wish to continue on your course, you will need to appeal this decision before you will be allowed to do so.

 “Forced part time”

-A student should still submit a late extenuation appeal if they experienced extenuating circumstances during the year and has not had an extenuation granted for all course modules (both initial and resit).
+You should still submit a late extenuation appeal if you were experiencing extenuating circumstances during the year and have not already had extenuation granted on all of your components (both initial and resit).
+If successful, this will ensure that your repeat modules are uncapped.

 R